laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 If we were just using `df` as a normal test double, then there is no telling what `df.eat()` will return.
-Specifically, the answer varies by test framework - some will always return a default value, some will call out the real object, some will throw an exception.
-This should just be a piece of trivia, though - you shouldn't call methods on a double object unless you have stubbed them.
+Specifically, the answer varies by test framework---some will always return a default value, some will call out the real object, some will throw an exception.
+This should just be a piece of trivia, though---you shouldn't call methods on a double object unless you have stubbed them.
 The whole reason for making a test double is so that you have an object that you have specified, instead of relying on external definitions.
 So let's say that our doubled `DogFood` object has a (scientifically determined) tastiness level of 13.
 We can specify that whenever the .eat() method is called on our doubled object, then just return a value of 13.
 We have made a __stub__ of the method.

 ```java
 public class DogTest {